xzh19980906/BBTF/README.md

+# FLEX
-# FLEX (Fast simuLation based on tEnsorflow for Xenon)
+Fast simuLation based on tEnsorflow for Xenon.